Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference.md

 | [shared](/scene/scenescript/reference/class/Shared) | Empty by default, allows you to share data between multiple scripts. `Shared` class. |

 ## Events

+SceneScript uses an event system that allows you to run specific code whenever certain events take place.
+Most notably, the `update` event is most commonly used to execute SceneScript code at every frame that Wallpaper Engine calculates.
+The `init` event is good for running code once when the wallpaper is first loaded and the `applyUserProperties` event allows you to react to changes to user properties of your wallpaper.
+Additionally, there are a handful of `cursor` events which related to mouse movement and mouse input which you can incorporate into your wallpaper.

 | Event                | Description   |
 |----------------------|---------------|